You are currently viewing Pulse Connect Secure Zero-Day Vulnerability Under Active Exploitation (CVE-2021-22893)

 Pulse Connect Secure Zero-Day Vulnerability Under Active Exploitation (CVE-2021-22893)

-Pulse Secure has released an advisory on April 19 about a Critical Zero-day Authentication Bypass vulnerability identified as CVE-2021-22893 in Pulse Connect Secure SSL VPN appliances.
+Pulse Secure released an advisory on April 19 about a Critical Zero-day Authentication Bypass vulnerability identified as CVE-2021-22893 in Pulse Connect Secure SSL VPN appliances.
 The vulnerability allows a remote attacker to bypass authentication and perform remote arbitrary file execution on the Pulse Connect Secure gateway.
-Pulse Secure has assigned a CVSSv3 score of 10 out of 10, which clearly shows this vulnerability’s criticality and should be patched ASAP.
+Pulse Secure has assigned a CVSSv3 score of 10 out of 10.
+This clearly shows this vulnerability’s criticality and should be patched ASAP.
+A good vulnerability management tool can prevent these attacks.

-The vulnerability is reported to be used to target the U.S. government, defense, and financial organizations as well as victims in Europe by the state-sponsored Chinese threat actors.
+The vulnerability is reported to be used to target the U.S. government, defense, and financial organizations.
+As well as victims in Europe by the state-sponsored Chinese threat actors.
 FireEye’s Mandiant security team has linked these attacks to threat groups, namely UNC2630“ and “UNC2717“.
-Researchers also believe that at least 12 malware families are associated with the exploitation of Pulse Secure VPN devices.
+Researchers also believe that at least 12 malware families are associated with exploiting Pulse Secure VPN devices.
+The vulnerability management software can prevent this exploitation.

-In addition to the advisory, Pulse Secure also released a blog post with details of other previously disclosed vulnerabilities leveraged by attackers.
+In addition to the advisory, Pulse Secure also released a blog post detailing other previously disclosed vulnerabilities leveraged by attackers.
 These include:

 • Pulse Connect Secure Arbitrary File Disclosure Vulnerability

-This vulnerability is identified with CVE-2019-11510, which is an arbitrary file reading vulnerability with a CVSSv3 score of 9.9 and is rated as “Critical” severity.
+This vulnerability is identifying with CVE-2019-11510, an arbitrary file reading vulnerability with a CVSSv3 score of 9.9.
+And rated as “Critical” severity.
 This is a pre-authentication flaw, which means an unauthenticated, remote attacker can send a specially crafted URI to exploit the bug.
-This CVE has been exploited in the wild since August 2019 by various threat actors.
+Various threat actors have exploited This CVE in the wild since August 2019.

 Successful exploitation of the flaw allows an attacker to read files from any arbitrary locations on the underlying appliance.